-In general, you can deduct passive activity losses only from passive activity income.
+In general, you can deduct passive activity losses only from passive activity income (a limit on loss deductions).
 You carry any excess loss forward to the following year or years until used, or until deducted in the year you dispose of your entire interest in the activity in a fully taxable transaction.
 See Dispositions, later.